-Suppose the strategic litigator can only select case fact patterns from some limited pool $P$.
-The output function of SVM is determined entirely by its support vectors, or points on the margin.
-In $d$ dimensions, there can be at most $d+1$ linearly independent (i.e., non-redundant) support vectors, so any function the strategic litigator can achieve using \textit{any} subset of $P$ can also be achieved using a subset of size at most $d+1$.
+Suppose the strategic litigator can only select case fact patterns from a limited pool $P$.
+The output function of SVM is determined entirely by its support vectors (points on the margin).
+In $d$ dimensions, there can be at most $d+1$ linearly independent support vectors, so any function achievable using \textit{any} subset of $P$ can also be achieved using a subset of size at most $d+1$.
 Trivially, then, the strategic litigator can enumerate the set $F$ of all achievable functions by enumerating the functions induced by each of the $O(n^{d+1})$ subsets of size $\leq d+1$ in $P$ (for a given subset $\{x_1, x_2, ...\}$, the corresponding separator is $\mathcal{A}(S_h\bigcup\{(x_1, f^*(x_1)), (x_2, f^*(x_2)),... \})$).
 It follows that if $g \in F$, it is achievable and the strategic litigator has already found the corresponding subset of $P$ needed to achieve it.
-On the other hand if $g \notin F$, $g$ is not achievable.
+Otherwise, if $g \notin F$, $g$ is not achievable.
 In that case, just as described above in Section \ref{sec:not_achievable}, the strategic litigator can choose a $g' \in F$ which approximately minimizes their classification error on their distribution of interest ($\mathcal{D}$) by choosing $g'$ which minimizes their error on a sufficiently large sample from $\mathcal{D}$ (the same sample complexity bound holds here).
-In this case, the strategic litigator has already found the corresponding subset of $P$ needed to teach $g'$.
+In this case, the strategic litigator has already found the corresponding subset of $P$ to teach $g'$.